nivlab/sciops/references.md

 In-person undergraduate sample for study of low-effort/inattentive responding.
 Advocate for use of (1) response time, (2) psychometric antonyms, and (3) individual reliability scores.
 Also suggests warning text about low-effort responding (e.g. "sophisticated statistical control methods").
 Find evidence that removing low-effort respondents improves internal consistency and factor scores.
 Importantly, this paper provides evidence that  10%–20% of careless respondents in a sample are sufficient to render a single-factor confirmatory model incorrect.

+## [Maniaci & Rogge (2014)](http://dx.doi.org/10.1016/j.jrp.2013.09.008): Caring about carelessness: Participant inattention and its effects on research

+Really lovely paper

+1. Evidence that inattentive responding reduces internal consistency
+2. Evidence that inattentive responding suppresses correlations
+3. Removing can increase statistical power
+4. Nice use of a simulation method

 ## [Huang et al. (2015)](https://doi.org/10.1007/s10869-014-9357-6): Detecting Insufficient Effort Responding with an Infrequency Scale: Evaluating Validity and Participant Reactions

 Overview of the infrequency item approach.